lanl/singularity-eos/doc/sphinx/src/using-closures.rst

 sets the volume fraction of the material occupying the greatest volume to ``tot_vol`` minus the sum of the other volume fractions.
-It also modifies that material's density so that the mass fractions continue to sum to unity.
+It also modifies that material's density so that the mass fractions remain unchanded, which also means they continue to sum to unity.
 Depending on the PTE solver utilized to construct these volume fractions, this may introduce some thermodynamic inconsistency in the state.

 Similarly, the function